-“While many have sent in early their reservations, walk-in registration will be available,” Denton informed.
+“While many have sent in early their reservations, limited walk-in registration will be available,” Denton informed.

-Attractions opening at 5:30 are to include “great food,” live music, and a Junior Wildcat Barnyard.
-“Attendees can view and participate in these feature throughout the evening, and there’ll be more surprises, but no fundraising,” Denton promised.
+Attractions are to include “great food,” live music, and most importantly visiting of family and freinds.
+“Attendees can view and participate in these features throughout the evening, and there’ll be more surprises, but no fundraising,” Denton promised.